cloud-gov/cg-ui/docs/adr/01_drop-consideration-of-stratos.md

 Cons

 - Users find it difficult to accomplish tasks like user management in Stratos.
 The UI is not user-centered, and requires knowledge of Cloud Foundry concepts to navigate.
-- Stratos is built with a Go backend and an Angular frontend, both technologies which are not widely used at Cloud.gov.
+- Stratos is built with a Go backend and an Angular frontend.
+While Cloud has developers with experience in Go, there are none with experience in Angular.
 Few developers at Cloud.gov are familiar with the Stratos codebase nor are comfortable making changes to it.
-Cloud.gov would need to invest resources to find or train people in Go and Angular to enable further development.
 - Stratos is built around Cloud Foundry's v2 API, although there is a v3 API now available.
 We would need to take on the work to re-architect Stratos around the v3 API.
 - Cloud.gov currently uses a subset of Stratos’ capabilities, and it’s unknown which exact features of Stratos are more valuable to current users than others.